Guide

 The formula requires two key figures:

-This means your sales could drop by 40% before you hit your break-even point.
-Any further drop in sales would result in a loss.
+This means sales could drop by 40% before hitting the break-even point.
+Any further drop would result in a loss.

 How to calculate margin of safety